enyasteyn/Final_Biocomputing_Assignment/README.md

 The variants table was created using the following fields:

-chromosome TEXT - The chromosome identifier
+chromosome TEXT - Chromosome identifier

-position INTEGER - The location of the SNP on the chromosome
+position INTEGER - SNP location on the chromosome

-ref_allele TEXT - The base from the reference genome
+ref_allele TEXT - Reference genomic base

-alt_allele TEXT - The base from the vcf file
+alt_allele TEXT - Alternate base from vcf file

-quality REAL - The phred score as a real number
+quality REAL - Phred score

 The vcf file was converted to a tsv file to extract the data and store it in the database using the following commands: